FAQs - kSearch v. 1.6

 - How do I install kSearch?

-After you extract the compressed file, you can open the README file for detailed instructions to complete the installation.
+After you extract the compressed file, you can open the README.txt file for detailed instructions to complete the installation.

 General Installation Steps: